libyzxy0/SpeedSnippet/README.md

 **SpeedSnippet** is a platform where you can share your code snippets to help pther developers.

 > [!IMPORTANT]
-> This project is still under development and hasn't enter beta stage yet.
-Everything is still subject to change.
-This is a personal project.
+> This project is now in the beta stage, available at [https://speed-snippet.vercel.app](https://speed-snippet.vercel.app).
+Yet, it's still under development and subject to change since it's a personal project.

 Like this project? **Leave a star**! ⭐⭐⭐⭐⭐